Jeffreychen1898/Ardime/README.md

 ## To Do

-* polish and implement rendering options
+* polish and implement rendering options (align)
+* implement draw shapes method
 * camera manipulation (when uniform object change, make draw call)
 * shader abstraction (when shader is changed, make draw call)
 * Use third party math library for linear algebra